 mapM

-- I asked ChatGPT if there was a more efficient, concurrent way to perform the mapping instead of
+over the existing function that scraped and extracted the feed link. - I asked ChatGPT if there was a more efficient, concurrent way to perform the mapping instead of

 mapM

-, and it suggested mapConcurrently
+, and it suggestedmapConcurrently

 library.
 I added it and tested the execution times.
-However, there wasn't much difference between mapM
+However, there wasn't much difference betweenmapM

-- I spent some time experimenting with extracting additional data (such as the channel title, avatar, etc.), but I ultimately decided to stick to just extracting the feed link since this was intended to be a one-time operation.
+.
+I suspect I might not be using it optimally. - I spent some time experimenting with extracting additional data (such as the channel title, avatar, etc.), but I ultimately decided to stick to just extracting the feed link since this was intended to be a one-time operation.

 - I realized that I wasn't handling file I/O errors properly when reading the list of URLs or writing the feed links.
 The code was just performing